Possession of a Controlled Substance Lawyer in Raleigh

 Marijuana possession for less than a half ounce a Class 3 misdemeanor, and probation must be given.
 If the quantity exceeds one-half ounce but less than one and one-half ounces, then the violation shall be punished as a Class 1 misdemeanor.
 If greater than one and one-half ounces, the violation shall be punished as a Class I felony.

 Options exist for people charged with drug possession charges.
 Your attorney can help you decide which option would be best given your circumstances.
 Many of these programs, such as the Drug Diversion Program, provide an opportunity for you to complete a drug education program and community service in exchange for a complete dismissal of your charges.

 If a diversion program is not available for you, your attorney can discuss negotiating a plea agreement with the prosecutor or aggressively defending you at trial.

 As with any criminal charge, in cases involving drug possession charges, prosecutors must prove guilt beyond a reasonable doubt through the admission of legally obtained and constitutionally relevant evidence.
-Your lawyer can challenge the admission of any evidence that the police obtained in violation of your constitutional rights.
+Your criminal defense lawyer can challenge the admission of any evidence that the police obtained in violation of your constitutional rights.

-You have a constitutional protection from unreasonable searches and seizures.
-If Raleigh police or other law enforcement seek to search a place where you have a reasonable expectation of privacy, including your car, trunk, glove compartment or home, they must have probable cause.
+You have constitutional protection from unreasonable searches and seizures.
+If Raleigh police or other law enforcement seek to search a place where you have a reasonable expectation of privacy, including your car, trunk, glove compartment, or home, they must have probable cause.
 In most circumstances, this will require that they obtain a search warrant.